-Section 710 - R-SH DISTRICT SIGNS

-PERM ANENT AND TEMPORARY SIGNS Principal Use of Property Maximum Not permitted Residential dwelling uses, No-Impact Home Based Business Sign Area Six (6) Sq. feet Bus shelters, forestry activities, open spaces for all signs Six (6) Sq. feet Minor-impact home based businesses combined Twelve (12) Sq. feet Other uses by special exception Number of Signs One Location on Lot No sign shall be closer than four (4') feet to a property line if no sidewalk exists AND no closer than three (3') feet from the inside edge of an existing sidewalk.
+Section 710 - R-SH DISTRICT SIGNS PERMANENT AND TEMPORARY SIGNS Principal Use of Property Maximum Not permitted Residential dwelling uses, No-Impact Home Based Business Sign Area Six (6) Sq. feet Bus shelters, forestry activities, open spaces for all signs Six (6) Sq. feet Minor-impact home based businesses combined Twelve (12) Sq. feet Other uses by special exception Number of Signs One Location on Lot No sign shall be closer than four (4') feet to a property line if no sidewalk exists AND no closer than three (3') feet from the inside edge of an existing sidewalk.
 Free-Standing Signs The bottom of any sign shall not be more than two (2') feet above ground grade.
 Projecting or Extending from a Bldg.
-Shall not extend further than two (2') feet and shall be a minimum of eight (8') feet above ground/sidewalk level Illuminated Signs Not permitted Reflective Not permitted advertising matter may be permitted as determined by the Zoning Officer
+Shall not extend further than two (2') feet and shall be a minimum of eight (8') feet above ground/sidewalk level Illuminated Signs Not permitted I Reflective Signs Not permitted I Traffic - Directional Type Signs Common signs guiding or directing traffic and/or parking, but bearing no advertising matter may be permitted as determined by the Zoning Officer that they do not interfere with official Ebensburg Borough signs of a similar nature.
+Other Prohibited Signs Animated, Billboard, Directory, Flashing, Ghost, Inflatable, Illuminated, Mural, Pole, Projection, Video, Wall Sign, Wind, or Window prohibited